CGI-NRM/example-rmd-templates/README.md

 ## Installing the Templates

-If you want to trial these templates within R Markdown, you can install the templates directly:
+If you want to install these templates, you can either clone this repo and point the installer to the local directory where you saved the repo, or just use the devtools package.

+Note the the CGI templates are found on the branch named CGI, so do not forget to specify this at install.

 ```
-# install.packages("devtools")
+install.packages("devtools")
-devtools::install_github("mikey-harper/example-rmd-templates")
+devtools::install_github("CGI-NRM/example-rmd-templates", ref = "cgi")
 ```

-This will install the package `MyTemplates`.
-Once installed, they will be available within the R Markdown templates as shown below:
+This will install the package `CGIReport`.
+Once installed, the templates are available as R Markdown templates:

 ![R Markdown templates](https://i.imgur.com/Cnlbhsm.png)